the-events-calendar/the-events-calendar/readme.txt

 Remember to always make a backup of your database and files before updating!

 == Changelog ==

+= [5.0.3.2] 2021-05-05 =

+* Fix - Improve escaping for messages when no results were found using search (Thanks Steve Pollak)

 = [5.0.3.1] 2020-03-23 =